 Ladies, Ladies, Ladies… If I see one more of you beautiful, articulate, intelligent, sparkly, sweet women referring to how old you are and how it’s all down hill from here I think I’ll scream…wait… I already have…repeatedly.

 There is a time in our lives when we change rapidly, that’s why it’s called “The Change”.
 Sometimes it’s a relief if we have had a lifetime of dangling at the end of an emotional string, like a marionette, controlled by the merciless marionettist called horrormones…uh…did I say HORRORmones?
 Yes, I did.
 Problem is, they ALL seem to just get up and leave at the same time and leave us empty, devoid of life, grasping at shreds and straws of our former selves.
 It ain’t pretty.
 I’ve walked this walk and all the way back and I can truthfully tell you that if you press in, hard, you can be the best you have ever been, in EVERY respect after the change.
 There’s so much stuff that doesn’t matter that we give time and credence to before menopause.
-After you claw your way out of that Hell, determined to have a personality and every damn thing that you never took the time to have before…you are able to focus on what’s important.
+After you claw your way out of that Hell, determined to have a personality and every thing that you never took the time to have before…you are able to focus on what’s important.
 If you are not there yet, please, remember my words.
 Regardless of what happens during that time, if you bust your butt to come back stronger and better, the person that you can become will blow your mind.
-She is freakin’ awesome…strong, determined and fearless, truly a force to be reckoned with, sporting a confident beauty that defies her age.
+She is awesome…strong, determined and fearless, truly a force to be reckoned with, sporting a confident beauty that defies her age.

 There is one “Fountain of Youth” known to man…strength training.
 Researchers put the “Exercise is the fountain of youth.” vs: “Strength Training is the fountain of youth.” debate to the test and strength training won, hands down.
 In study participants who already had plaque lesions in the brain associated with aging, the lesions were reduced in the strength training group after the study.
 This did not happen in the group who performed other types of exercise with no strength training.

 Strength Training is also the fountain of youth for muscles.
 In this study, samples of muscle tissue were taken from the thighs of older adults to reveal that even the genetic expression of the genes of the participants had reverted to a younger state.
 What this means is that strength training actually changed the formation of new muscle cells.
 The cells began to be young again.
 Strength training in older adults did not produce “old” muscles.
-It produced young muscles and Ladies…please pause here for a moment to consider the fact that we have a LOT of muscle that is not seen…but we need it…for, uh, stuff.
+It produced young muscles and Ladies…please pause here for a moment to consider the fact that we have a LOT of muscle that is not seen…but we need it…for all kinds of things.
 Strength Training uses all of that also.
 If you’ve ever stood from a squat with weight across your shoulders that was trying to crush you, you know exactly what I’m talking about…it leaves NO muscle unused…just imagine…new equipment.

 Now, I ask you, Ladies…”How bad do you want it?”
 How do you want to age?
 Do you want a brain, a butt, muscles all over (and under…) and a face that is quite similar to your youthful self or do you want to just let whatever happens, happen?
 The choice is yours.
 There is another little issue that must be dealt with here, however.
 It’s the process of glycation.
 It’s the process where sugar burns up in your system and bonds to a protein molecule.
 In other words, it’s the trash that sugar leaves in your skin resulting in wrinkles and dullness.
-Just don’t.
+Just don’t eat sugar.
 Cigarettes will age you so fast there’s not even a need to discuss that.
 It’s a duh.
 They destroy your collagen.
 Too much sun and alcohol will do the same.